dietrichmax/docker-staticmaps/README.md

 - `color` - default `blue` -24-Bit-color hex value, e.g. `color:0000ff`
 - `polylineLocation` - in format `[lat,lon]` and seperated by `|`.
 Atleast two locations are needed to draw a polyline.

-If coordinates are provided and no zoom option is provided Zoom level `zoom` is being calculated automatically.
-If both zoom and coordinates are there, provided zoom value is being used.
+If no `center` is specified, the polyline will be centered.

 ### Markers